wallabag/wallabag/docs/en/developer/docker.rst

 Switch DBMS
 -----------

-By default, Wallabag will start with a sqlite database.
+By default, wallabag will start with a sqlite database.
-Since Wallabag provide support for Postgresql and MySQL, docker containers are also available for these ones.
+Since wallabag provides support for Postgresql and MySQL, docker containers are also available for these ones.

 In ``docker-compose.yml``, for the chosen DBMS uncomment :